-If, as I believe, at least some of the Pickerings are the Brus family abroad, this would account for the dispersal of the Pickering name in the areas where the de Bruses had holdings, not only in the North, but also in further flung parts of the country, though in particular the East Midlands.
+If, as I believe, at least some of the Pickerings are the Brus family abroad (or were assumed to be), this would account for the dispersal of the Pickering name in the areas where the de Bruses had holdings, not only in the North, but also in further flung parts of the country, though in particular the East Midlands.
 Furthermore, the de Bruses “maintained a clear policy of ensuring that younger sons remained subordinate to the senior line, supporting it as tenants, clerics or administrators, in order to preserve the unity and power of the lordship”1.
 It was no doubt to take up a tenancy that brought John Pickering from Westmorland to Northamptonshire in the late 15th century.
 In Higham Ferrers, about 10 km from Titchmarsh, John Leland “saw in the paroche chirch an old tumbe with an image in the quire waulle.
 Sum think that it was one of the Breusis, for Brewsis wer ons [ow]ners of that manor”3.
-Further circumstantial evidence is provided by the marriage of Joan (c1341-1421), daughter of John de Brus, lord of nearby Conington and Exton (of the Annandale line) to Sir Nicholas Greene, Stewart of Higham Ferrers and Glatton.
+Further circumstantial evidence is provided by the marriage of Joan (c1341-1421), daughter of John de Brus, lord of nearby Conington and Exton (of the Annandale line) to Sir Nicholas Greene, steward of Higham Ferrers and Glatton.
 Circumstantial evidence also suggests that the Pickerings of Barlby are an offshoot of the Oswaldkirk branch, one of their number establishing a line in Worcestershire in the late 17th century.
 By the 16th century Sir William Pickering of Oswaldkirk was a favourite of Queen Elizabeth I and Sir John Puckering was, if not a favourite, her very efficient Keeper of the Great Seal.

 Though Pickerings were already well established in the West Riding and Lancashire, the name undoubtedly became more widespread as a result of the industrial revolution, and it was the opening up of North America, the Antipodes and South Africa that took it beyond the shores of Britain.
 Added to this is the incontestable fact that the Pickerings were prolific and my own observations suggest that many of those who survived childhood lived long lives.